-This quote has been attributed to Audrey Hepburn, “To plant a garden is to believe in tomorrow” and I really loved creating this Letterpress and Linocut poster.
+This quote is attributed to Audrey Hepburn, “To plant a garden is to believe in tomorrow” and I thoroughly enjoyed creating this Letterpress and Linocut poster incorporating these words.

 It was a bit of a last minute idea for RHS Malvern, and a quote that someone mentioned to me on the Saturday before the show.
 Cutting the Lino involved burning a little of the midnight oil but I’m so happy that I did!
-Fortunately I had the drawing already from some sketching I had a few years ago so it was just a question of adapting it for a Linocut and then cutting the image.
-Here are a few photos that give you an insight into the making of the print…. enjoy!
+Fortunately I had the drawing already from some sketching I had done a few years previously, so it was just a question of adapting it for a Linocut and then cutting the image.

-The first proof… but both Martin and I decided we didn’t like the ‘rainbow’ coloured type and so left it until the following morning to run it up in crimson red.
-We decided it would look better in one darker colour and I’ve found that sometimes it’s best not to rush a job, for the sake of 20 minutes, but better to sleep on it until the new day and start a fresh!
+The first proof… both Martin and I decided we didn’t like the ‘rainbow’ coloured type and so left it until the following morning to run it up in crimson red.
+We decided it would look better in one consistent darker colour.
+I’ve found that sometimes it’s best not to rush a job, for the sake of 20 minutes.
+It’s better to take a breather or sleep on it until the new day and start with fresh eyes and perspective!

 It took a bit of ‘cooting’ around to ensure that the text fell where I wanted it to be on the paper and didn’t overlap the image of the flower.
-Cooting around has become our technical term for fiddling around with Letterpress type in an arty farty way – and as I began my career as a Graphic Designer where all the ‘cooting’ took place on a computer screen, this inky style of type-setting is so much more pleasurable and to my liking!
+Cooting around has become my ‘go to’ description for fiddling around with Letterpress type in an arty farty way.
+As I began my career as a Graphic Designer where all the ‘cooting’ took place on a computer screen, this inky style of type-setting is so much more pleasurable and to my liking!

 And below… cutting the Lino